epogrebnyak/bacus.hs/README.md

 # bacus.hs

-`bacus` is a minimal single-entry accounting ledger that is fully controlled by a sequence of events.
+`bacus` is a minimal accounting ledger that is fully controlled by a sequence of events that modify a chart of accounts or account balances in ledger.

-`bacus` demonstrates a rather complete bookkeeping system that operates on 5 types of primitive commands applied to the ledger (add, offset, post, copy, and drop).
-More traditional compound commands (double, multiple, close) can be interpreted in terms of the primitives.
+These events are either primitive commands or compound commands that can be expressed in terms of primitives.

+`bacus` aims to demonstrate that operations needed for the book-keeping cycle can be expressed in a grammar of just five verbs (add, offset, post, drop, copy), thus making `bacus` a kind of an assembly language for accounting.

+Earlier attempts include a similar Python project.

 ## Minimal example